RESEARCH STARTER

 Overview

 With the ouster of Mussolini and the Fascists in 1943, Italian filmmakers were freed from the constraints placed upon them by the government.
 Many wanted to make films that showcased the brutal reality of life in post-war Italy.
-The nation was struggling with the destruction caused by the fighting, wide-scale poverty, and crippling unemployment.
+The nation was struggling with the destruction caused by the fighting, widespread poverty, and crippling unemployment.
 These subjects would have been considered off-limits under Fascist censorship, but now, they inspired filmmakers to take Italian cinema in a new direction.

 Several directors had experimented with film realism during the 1930s, but these efforts had been created during the Fascist era.
 The "new" realism of the 1940s focused on the sometimes harsh day-to-day existence of ordinary people.
 The films abandoned traditional techniques and embraced a documentary-like feel, more emotional storytelling, and natural, rather than scripted, dialogue.
 The films were mostly shot in actual locations, such as city streets, and used actors with little to no professional experience.
 The plots tended to focus on the impact of the nation's Fascist history and the economic and emotional post-war devastation.
 Most importantly, the films avoided any Hollywood-style "happy endings."